Modern slavery statement for the year ending 31 March 2023

 Due diligence processes

-We have developed checks to be undertaken as part of the vetting process for new suppliers which are considered to be operating in a high risk context and introduced methods of monitoring the due diligence assessment undertaken, including a schedule for routinely checking that high risk suppliers continue to comply.
+The Society undertakes checks as part of the vetting process for new suppliers which are considered to be operating in a high risk context and has methods of monitoring the due diligence assessment undertaken, including a schedule for routinely checking that high risk suppliers continue to comply.
 These checks include ensuring suppliers have appropriate policies in place, their compliance with applicable law and whether they adopt certain best practice recommendations.

 Our grant activities

-The Procurement Officer attends regular, relevant training sessions which include updates on regulatory requirements and provides examples of best practice.
+The procurement team attends regular training sessions which include updates on regulatory requirements and provides examples of best practice.

 All new joiners attend an induction session which includes information and training on relevant policies, which include measures to minimise the risk of modern slavery and human trafficking where appropriate.

-This statement has been formally approved by the Council members of the Society.
+This statement has been formally approved by the Council members of the Society and signed on their behalf by Sir Adrian Smith, President of the Royal Society, on 17 July 2023.